sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-cursor-ai.md

 ![SDD](/public/SDD.png)

 It has changed how I interact with Cursor for my coding projects.
-The Spec Kit is a framework for defining your project's intent before it even writes the first line of code.
-What it does is that it creates a specification document, usually a `spec.md` file, that becomes an anchor point during the entire project.
+The Spec Kit is a framework for defining your project's intent before your AI agent even writes the first line of code.
+At a high level, what it does is that it creates a specification document, usually a `spec.md` file, that becomes an anchor point during the entire project.

 ### **How it's been helping me:**

 This specification file acts as a way to prevent my AI from forgetting my requirements.
 It is loaded into the context for every subsequent request, which reduces the chance that the AI agent will forget the context and hallucinate.

-This spec document contains everything from Acceptance Scenarios to granular technical requirements.
+This document contains everything from Acceptance Scenarios to granular technical requirements.
 This allows the AI agent to understand clearly what I'm setting out to achieve.

-This brings a much-needed engineering discipline to my workflow:
+This brings a much needed engineering discipline to my workflow:

-1. Instead of guessing what the user (me) wants, the AI now constantly references a detailed spec sheet with defined criteria that we agreed upon beforehand.
+1. Instead of guessing what the user (me) wants, the AI agent now constantly references a detailed spec sheet with defined criteria that we agreed upon beforehand.

 2. The AI is less likely to forget important information or introduce potential deviations deep in the development cycle because now it has the spec sheet to use as a constant reference point.